oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/pre-trained/pre-trained.md

 ## Introduction

-In this session will introduce you to OCI Language Pre-trained models and also help you to get familiar with various ways of consuming the services viz OCI Console, SDK and REST API.
+This session will introduce you to OCI Language Pre-trained models and also help you to get familiar with various ways of consuming the services viz OCI Console, SDK and REST API.

 > ***Estimated Lab Time***: 40 minutes